Tid: May 19 - Sept. 9, 2018

 In the exhibition and the materials that describe it, you will experience how Christine Swane worked in a circular fashion.
 She was deeply interested in botany, grew the plants herself that she later used in her paintings, just as the birds and fish that she kept as pets also inspired her.

-The opening is on May 19th; the time of day will soon be announced.
+The opening is on May 18th 4 PM.
 Everyone is welcome!

 Read more about Christine Swane here.